Category:

 A few reasons you might want to consider switching:

 • Extra cost: DocuSign can get pricey, especially if you’re a small business or need more advanced features.
+Right now, team paid plans start at $45 per user per month.

 • More advanced features: Some alternatives offer AI tools, analytics, or contract workflow automation that go beyond basic signatures.